 It is hard to believe that you can have fun in Vegas without spending a lot of money, but it is very possible.
 Here you will find a list of the places that offer free or inexpensive entertainment.

 Walking down the strip

 Just start walking from your hotel on the strip and go in any direction.
 You will be amazed at the sights and sounds.
-As you walk you will pass the major resorts on both sides of the road.
+As you walk, you will pass the major resorts on both sides of the road.
 I am starting from Mandalay Bay because it is the southernmost end of the Strip, but you can start from any location.

 New York New York: See a replica of the New York skyline from the street and walk on the Brooklyn Bridge.
-If you like to experience more of the Big Apple, go inside and walk the streets.
+If you would like to experience more of the Big Apple, go inside and walk the streets.
 If you feel like a thrill, go on the rollercoaster that whips around the hotel.
 This ride costs $14 per person.